Blogs

 Spending time near or in the water should be fun, and to keep it that way, we offer these recommendations:

 Know your risk.
 Whether you’re going to your neighborhood pool or hanging out at a beach, make sure to assess the risk.
 How strong are your swimming skills?
 Is there a lifeguard on duty?
 If there are children in your group, what are their swimming abilities and how will you maintain their safety?
 It’s important not to put yourself in a situation above your skill-level.
 Consider wearing a life jacket in moving water like a river or if a lifeguard is not present.
-If possible, consider getting certified in CPR and first aid in case there is an accident (and for Vitality points!).
+If possible, consider getting certified in CPR and first aid in case there is an accident.

 Know your ability.
 If your swimming skills could be improved, look for swim classes.
 They are offered in many areas for people of all ages from six months to adults.
 Smaller classes can be tailored to your specific needs.
 If you have young children, consider a parent and me class so that you learn language to help your child gain their water confidence while bonding.
 As children grow, lessons or a chance to participate on a swim team can increase their ability while providing positive water experience and interactions.